dannyshmueli/polygon-checker/README.md

 ### Installation

-You can install the Polygon Checker extension from the Chrome Web Store.
+You can install the Polygon Checker extension from the Chrome Web Store [Polygon Checker](https://chrome.google.com/webstore/detail/polygon-checker/ddapaifbpicpmfldajmahofeeppkbdkh).

 Alternatively, you can download the source code from this GitHub repository and load the extension as an unpacked extension in developer mode in Google Chrome: